Baqend/guide/src/topics/speed-kit/index.md

 When you install Speed Kit, we store a copy of your website on our globally distributed caching infrastructure:
 Speed Kit then makes your website fast by intercepting browser requests and serving them from the fast Baqend caches.
-As a result, your users see your content faster and your Web server is on the last pressure.
+As a result, your users see your content faster and your Web server is under less pressure.
 Since we are serving a *copy of your content*, though, you have to specify two aspects of Speed Kit's behavior:

 1. [**Speedup Policies**](./whiteblacklisting): *Which requests should Speed Kit accelerate and which should not?*